Electronics

 After board inspection several passive inductors were missing from a power supply stage, however more challenging were damaged/missing passives from the high-speed differential pairs used to connect the main chip to each of the 16 PCIe lanes through the PCB.

-Research into PCIe lanes led to the "PCIe Base Specification Revision 3.0 2010" that revealed that while the lane normally operates as a very high data-rate (8GT/s) differential pair, lane identification is performed by single-ended low frequency signalling.
+Research into PCIe lanes led to the "PCIe Base Specification Revision 3.0 2010" that revealed that while the lane normally operates as a very high data-rate (8GT/s) differential pair, lane identification is performed by single-ended low frequency signaling.
 Passing low frequencies requires large DC-blocking capacitors.
 From "Table 4-18: Transmitter Specifications: CTX" the decoupling capacitor value for the 8GT/s fast-speed must be in the range 176nF - 265nF and that each PCIe lane is independent.

 Taking advantage of the independence of the 16 lanes, only the capacitors where one was damaged had the pair replaced with 0603 ceramic 200nF capacitors to ensure they matched.